|One of my friends in Cambridge commented that this almost looks like|

 I've written elsewhere about the reason why Britain flood so readily.
 It's the same story as with cycling.
 Lack of investment.
 Britain's water management infrastructure isn't good enough to keep the country dry.

 Thanks to Klaas Brumann for for the photo of the maintenance track.
 He has several more.
 The main media sources were more interested in the bus than the maintenance track.

-I still don't understand why they built this primitive but expensive concrete walled bus track using mechanical guidance with wheels poking out either side of the bus when it would have been rather less costly and quicker to have put a wire under a flat surface and guided the bus as in this example, itself part of a system more ambitious in its aims which was in full service before the work in Cambridge started.
+I still don't understand why they built this primitive but expensive concrete walled bus track using mechanical guidance with wheels poking out either side of the bus when it would have been rather less costly and quicker to have put a wire under a flat surface and guided the bus as in this example, itself part of a system more ambitious in its aims which was in full service many years before the work in Cambridge started.